People walking in Elm Hill - Norwich City Centre

 • Subsidised travel – We've partnered with local transport providers to make travel cheap, simple and convenient.

-• More than a degree – As part of your student fees you get access to all of this.
+• More than a degree – As part of your student fees you get access to a range of benefits and resources.

 Supporting current students with financial costs